louietsai/CarND-LaneLines-P1/writeup_template.md

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
+[image2]: ./test_images_out/gray_solidWhiteCurve.jpg "Grayscale"
 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 6 steps.
 First, I converted the images to grayscale,
-[image1]: ./test_images_out/gray_solidWhiteCurve.jpg  "Grayscale"
-then I ....
+![alt text][image2]
+Second, I blurred the image.
+Third, I applied canny edge with low thresh:70 high thresh:100

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...